nickcherry/technical_analysis/README.md

 ## Inferring Based On Live Data

-Once the necessary training has been completed (see "Training With Historic Data" section), configure the desired training plugins (described below) in [`./settings.js`](./settings.js), then run the `infer` script from the project root:
+Once the necessary training has been completed (see "Training With Historic Data" section), configure the desired inference plugins (described below) in [`./settings.js`](./settings.js), then run the `infer` script from the project root:

 ```shell
 yarn run infer